dpezely/anagram-phrases/README.md

 The product computed above requires storage larger than `u64`, and Rust v1.26 added `u128` type.

-Accommodating for much longer words and much larger products than this, a "big num" library is used.
+Accommodating much longer words and much larger products than this, a "big num" library is used.
 (See [Background](#background) section for details.)